Jatin-Purbia/Othello-reversi-game/README.md

 # OTHELLO ORCHESTRATION: Unveiling the Reversal Symphony

-***Following are the Basic rules which are to be considered while playing the game:***

-**Board Setup:**

-The game is played on an 8x8 grid board.

-Each player starts with two discs of their color placed diagonally in the center.

-**Turns:**

-Players take turns placing one disc of their color on an empty square.A player must place a disc so that it 'sandwiches' at least one opponent's disc between two of their own discs horizontally, vertically, or diagonally.

-**Flipping Discs:**

-When a player surrounds the opponent's discs with their own on opposite sides, all the enclosed discs of the opponent's color are flipped to the current player's color.

-**Passing:**

-If a player has no legal moves, they must pass, and their opponent continues to play.

-**End of the Game:**

-The game ends when the board is full or when neither player can make a legal move.

-The player with the most discs of their color on the board wins.

-**Winning:**

-The player with the most discs of their color on the board at the end of the game is the winner.

-**Tiebreaker:**

-If both players have the same number of discs of their color, the game is a tie.

-**1) EXECUTION:**

-***Board Initialization:***

-A 2D array (a[8][8]) is created to represent the Othello game board.
-Each element is initially set to "_ " (underscore followed by a space).
-The starting positions for the four discs (two "x " and two "o ") are set in the center of the board.

-***Menu Display:***

-A welcome message and a menu are displayed, prompting the user to choose an option.
-Options include viewing team members, rules, playing the game, or exiting.

-Enter ***1*** for viewing the Team Members.

-Enter ***2*** for viewing the Rules of the Othello GamE.

-Enter ***3*** for playing the Game.

-Enter ***4*** for Exit.

-***Menu Option Handling:***

-If the user chooses to view team members (b == 1) or rules (b == 2), the corresponding information is displayed.
-If the user chooses to play the game (b == 3), the game setup begins.

-***Game Setup:***

-Player names (p1 and p2) are obtained from the user.
-The initial game board is displayed using the show function.
-A loop is initiated for the game turns.

-***Game Turns:***

-Players take turns to make a move.
-For each turn:
-The current player is prompted to input the row and column for their move.
-The move is validated using the menu_x or menu_o function, updating the game board accordingly.
-The game board is displayed after each move using the show function.
-The loop continues until the user decides to exit the game.

-***Game Completion:***

-If the user chooses to exit the game, they may also choose to evaluate the winner or exit without evaluation.
-If the user chooses to evaluate the winner, the program calculates and displays the winner based on the number of "x " and "o " discs.
-If the user chooses not to evaluate, the program breaks out of the loop and ends.

-***Program Termination:***

-If the user chooses to exit the program from the main menu (b == 4), a goodbye message is displayed, and the program terminates.

-**2) ENVIRONMENT**

-THIS CODE CAN BE USED IN ANY C COMPILER LIKE VISUAL CODE.

-  ***THANK YOU FOR READING !***
+## Introduction
+Othello is a strategic board game played on an 8x8 grid.
+The objective is to have the majority of discs of your color on the board by the end of the game.
+This document provides an overview of the rules, execution, and environment required to run the game.

+---

+## Basic Rules

+### **Board Setup:**
+- The game is played on an 8x8 grid.
+- Each player starts with two discs of their color placed diagonally at the center.

+### **Turns:**
+- Players take turns placing one disc of their color on an empty square.
+- A valid move must "sandwich" at least one opponent's disc between two of the player's own discs, in a horizontal, vertical, or diagonal direction.

+### **Flipping Discs:**
+- When a player surrounds the opponent's discs on opposite sides, all enclosed discs flip to the player's color.

+### **Passing:**
+- If a player has no legal moves, they must pass, and the opponent continues to play.

+### **End of the Game:**
+- The game ends when the board is full or when neither player can make a legal move.

+### **Winning:**
+- The player with the most discs of their color on the board at the end of the game wins.
+- In case of a tie (both players have an equal number of discs), the game ends in a draw.

+---

+## Execution

+### **Board Initialization:**
+- The game board is represented as a 2D array (`a[8][8]`), initialized with empty slots (`"_ "`).
+- The starting four discs (two "x " and two "o ") are placed at the center.

+### **Menu Display:**
+- The user is presented with a menu with the following options:

+  1. View Team Members
+  2. View Game Rules
+  3. Play the Game
+  4. Exit

+### **Menu Option Handling:**
+- If the user selects:
+  - **Option 1:** Displays team members.
+  - **Option 2:** Displays the rules of Othello.
+  - **Option 3:** Starts the game setup.
+  - **Option 4:** Exits the program with a farewell message.

+### **Game Setup:**
+- Players enter their names (`p1` and `p2`).
+- The initial board is displayed using the `show()` function.
+- A loop begins for turn-based gameplay.

+### **Game Turns:**
+- Each turn consists of:
+  - The current player inputting a row and column for their move.
+  - Move validation using `menu_x()` or `menu_o()`.
+  - Updating and displaying the board.
+  - The game continues until a player chooses to exit.

+### **Game Completion:**
+- If a player exits, they can:
+  - Evaluate the winner based on the number of discs.
+  - Exit without evaluation.

+### **Program Termination:**
+- If the player chooses **Option 4** from the main menu, the program displays a farewell message and exits.

+---

+## Environment
+- This game is implemented in C.
+- It can be compiled and executed using any standard C compiler, such as **GCC**, **Visual Studio Code**, or **Code::Blocks**.

+---

+## Acknowledgment
+Thank you for playing Othello!
+We hope you enjoy the game and refine your strategy over time.

+---

+## Contact
+For any questions or suggestions, feel free to reach out!

+**Happy Gaming!** 🎮